ninpnin/multilingual-wikipedia-download/README.md

 # Multilingual Wikipedia download

 Download Wikipedia dumps in multiple languages and convert them into a nice plaintext format.
-Currently supports Finnish and Swedish.
+Currently supports English, Finnish and Swedish.
 The plan is to add at least German and Italian down the line.

 Based on Matt Mahoney's Wikipedia filtering script.